FreakyF/Cryptie/README.md

 - 🎨 Beautiful and modern user interface

-- 🌓 Light/dark theme toggle, with an option to follow your system appearance.
+- 🌓 Light/dark theme toggle, with an option to follow your system appearance

 - 🖥️ Cross-platform: Windows, Linux, macOS